 Borrow or Buy: Borrow, at least.
 If you have an elementary-aged child who is fascinated by planets and stars or Saturn specifically, you will want this book.
 This is great for home and classroom use.

 Educational Themes: Use this book as the first step to going outside and stare at the stars, visiting your local planetarium, or finding a star-watching group in your community.
 Pick another planet, collect some facts about it, and then decide how you would "care" for it.
-You'll find additional information about the solar system in the For Creative Minds section of the book and ideas on the Sylvan Dell website, too.
+You'll find additional information about the solar system in the For Creative Minds section of the book and ideas on the Arbordale website, too.

 Go to review online